mariodavid/mariodavid.github.io/_posts/2015-11-06-the-generic-filter-in-cuba-platform-excel-filters-on-steorids.md

 * list all orders having at most 5 line items
 * list all orders where total amount of line items is greater than 200$

-These are general categories for filter requirements, that cover perhaps about 80% of use cases.
+These are general categories for filter requirements, that cover probably about 80% of use cases.

 ## The programatic way to solve these kind of problems